 Deputy Principal (Secondary), Business Studies, Science & Chemistry Teacher

-B.A.
-(Hons) Dip Teaching.
+M.A.
+(Distinction) Dip Teaching.
 Born and raised in Southland on a sheep and beef farm, attended Otago University and then shore some sheep, went to T-Coll and then went and taught in England for a couple of years.I then taught Art History and English at Southland Girls High School in Invercargill.
-In 2003 we moved to our farm in Poolburn with wife Deb and kids Josh (16) Harry (14 ) and Lucy (11).
-I am really interested in developing pathways for our Senior students in the Agriculture industry, to this end I am looking to engage with our local Maori groups and continue to work with Beef and Lamb NZ in my role as a Farmer Councillor for the Central South Island.
-I also have a passion for Art History and am looking to complete my Masters hopefully this year, fingers crossed.
+In 2003 we moved to our farm in Poolburn with wife Deb and kids Josh, Harry, and Lucy.
+I am interested in developing pathways for our Senior students in the Agriculture industry, and working with the community as Chair of the Ida Valley Catchment Group and Beef and Lamb NZ in my role as a Farmer Councillor for the Central South Island.
+I have recently taken up a position with Primary ITO and will be tutoring young farmers as they look to gain Level 3 qualifications while working on farm.

 New Entrant/Year 1 Teacher